Non-Profit Table Policies

 The popularity of Durham Central Park (DCP) and the Durham Farmers’ Market (DFM) has grown substantially through the years.
 As a result, lots of people and groups want to take part in the fun.

-On Saturday mornings, Durham Central Park allows a limited number of nonprofit organization to have information tables in the Park’s Sister Cities Grove during the hours of the Durham Farmers’ Market.
+On Saturday mornings, Durham Central Park allows a limited number of nonprofit organization to have information tables in the park’s Sister Cities Grove area during the hours of the Durham Farmers’ Market.
 In order to maintain the relaxing and casual atmosphere of the market as well as provide nonprofit groups the opportunity to share their message with the community that attends the Durham Farmers’ Market, we have developed policies for this space.